tailcallhq/tailcallhq.github.io/docs/deployment/tailcall-on-aws.md

 ![access-keys.png](../../static/images/aws/access-keys.png)

-### Terraform setup
+## Terraform setup

 Now that you have the AWS Access Key ID and Secret Access Key, you will need to generate API token for terraform and setup a terraform organization and workspace.
 If you don't have a Terraform Cloud account, you can create one [here](https://app.terraform.io/signup/account).

+### Terraform API Token

+Follow these steps to generate the Terraform API token:

 1. Go to the [Tokens section in Settings](https://app.terraform.io/app/settings/tokens) and click on `Create an API token`.

 ![create-token.png](../../static/images/aws/create-token.png)

-2. Give a description for the token and click on `Generate token`.
+2. Give a description for the token and change the expiration if required.
+Click on `Generate token`.

 ![gen-token.png](../../static/images/aws/gen-token.png)